 On September 4, 1940, Russell’s tank company was designated C Company, 192nd Tank Battalion.
 On November 25, 1940, the tank company was called to federal service as C Company, 192nd Tank Battalion.
-The company boarded a train in Port Clinton and its two tanks were put on a flatcar.
-The company’s 1½ ton truck, 1 car and another truck that hauled mess equipment, office equipment, supply room equipment, drove to Ft.
-Knox.
+The company’s 1½ ton truck, 1 car, and another truck that hauled mess equipment, office equipment, supply room equipment, was driven to Ft.
+Knox in a convoy that left a day earlier.
+The remaining members of the company boarded a train in Port Clinton and its two tanks were put on a flatcar and sent to the fort.

 After arriving, they spent the first six weeks in primary training.
 During week 1, the soldiers did infantry drilling; week 2, manual arms and marching to music; week 3, machine gun training; week 4, was pistol usage; week 5, M1 rifle firing; week 6, was training with gas masks, gas attacks, pitching tents, and hikes; weeks 7, 8, and 9 were spent learning the weapons, firing each one, learning the parts of the weapons and their functions, field stripping and caring for weapons, and the cleaning of weapons.

 1st Sgt.
-Andrew Migala – on December 26th – was given the job of picking men to be transferred from the company to the soon to be formed HQ Company.
-Only three men were picked because many men who were married had been released from service before the company went to Ft.
-Knox.
+Andrew Migala – on December 26th – was given the job of picking men to be transferred from the company to the soon to be formed Hq Company.
+Only three men were picked because so many men who were married had been released from service before the company went to Ft.
+Knox that the company was down to 33 men.
 Many of the men picked to be transferred received promotions and because of their rating received higher pay.

 The new company was the largest company in the battalion and divided into a staff platoon, a reconnaissance platoon, a maintenance platoon, a motor platoon, and the usual cooks and clerks that every company had.
 Men were assigned various jobs which included scouts, radio operators, mechanics, truck drivers, and other duties.
 Men were also sent to specialty schools with training in areas like tank mechanic, radio, automotive mechanic, and small and large arms.